Government finance statistics

 The main types of government revenue are taxes on production and imports, current taxes on income and wealth, etc., and net social contributions.
 For the EU-27, taxes on production and imports amounted to an equivalent of 13.5 % of GDP in 2019, current taxes on income, wealth, etc. to 13.0 % of GDP, and net social contributions to 14.2 % of GDP.
 Relative to GDP, the revenue from taxes on production and imports grew over the period 2009–2014 in the EU-27, its share relative to GDP rising by 0.9 percentage points (see Figure 10).
 Between 2014 and 2019, taxes on production and imports remained stable as a ratio to GDP.
 Current taxes on income and wealth, etc. reached - as a ratio to GDP - a low point in 2010 at 11.7 % of GDP, before growing to 13.0 % of GDP in 2019.
 Net social contributions remained comparatively stable as a ratio to GDP - ranging between 14.1 % and 14.4 % of GDP between 2009 and 2019.

 There was considerable variation in the structure of tax revenue across the EU-27 Member States in 2019 (see Figure 11).
 As may be expected, those Member States that reported relatively high levels of expenditure tended to be those that also raised more taxes (as a proportion of GDP) for general government.
-For example, in 2019, the highest revenue to GDP ratio from the main categories of taxes and social contributions was 47.3% of GDP recorded in Denmark, followed by 46.7 % recorded in France.
-The proportion of GDP accounted for by such revenue was below 30 % in two Member States (Ireland and Romania).
+For example, in 2019, the highest revenue to GDP ratio from the main categories of taxes and social contributions was 47.0% of GDP recorded in Denmark, followed by 46.7 % recorded in France.
+The proportion of GDP accounted for by such revenue was below 30 % in three Member States (Bulgaria, Romania and Ireland) as well as Switzerland.

 Source data for tables and graphs